jenmiraba/EDA_Food_Delivery/README.md

 To run the analysis, open the restaurant_orders_analysis.ipynb notebook in a Jupyter Notebook environment and run the code cells in order.
 The notebook contains detailed explanations of the analysis process and the code used.

-This project was completed by Jennifer Miraballes.
+This project was completed by me as part of my portfolio projects.